How to Install a UK eSIM: Guide for iPhone and Android

 • Your home SIM should stay in your phone.
 You don’t need to remove it.
 The eSIM plan works alongside your physical SIM.

-Most providers send you a QR code by email or display one in their app.
-These UK eSIM QR code setup instructions cover both iPhone and Android so you can follow along on any device.
+Method 1: Installing via QR Code (Most Common) Most providers send you a QR code by email or display one in their app.
+These UK eSIM QR code setup instructions cover both iPhone and Android.

 Step 1: Connect to WiFi.
 You need an internet connection to download the profile.
 Connect to your home WiFi, hotel WiFi, or the free WiFi at any UK airport.